 Bereg et al. [4] proved that if the points of P are on any closed Jordan curve γ , then for every integer k with $0 \le k \le m$ there exists a pair of disjoint intervals on γ whose union contains exactly k points of each color.
-In addition, they showed that if m is even, then there exists a double wedge that contains exactly m/2 points of each color.
+In addition, they showed that if m is even, then there exists a double wedge that contains exactly m/2 points of each color; a double wedge is the symmetric difference of two half-planes whose boundaries are not parallel.

 They also proved the existence of a plane perfect matching in $K_n(R, G, B)$ by recursively applying Theorem 2.
 Their proof is constructive.
 Although they did not analyze the running time, it can be shown that their algorithm runs in $O(n^2 \log n)$ time as follows.
 If the size of the largest color class is exactly n/2, then consider the points in the largest color class as R and the other points as R, then compute a plane RB-matching; and we are done.
 If there are two adjacent points of distinct colors on the convex hull, then match these two points and recurse on the remaining points.
 Otherwise, if the convex hull is monochromatic, pick a point $p \in P$ on the convex hull and sort the points in $P \setminus \{p\}$ around p.
 A line l -partitioning the point set into two color-balanced point sets-is found by scanning the sorted list.
 Then recurse on each of the partitions.
 To find l they spend $O(n \log n)$ time.
-The total running time of their algorithm is $O(n^2 \log n)$.
+Although they did not deal with the running time, their algorithm takes in total $O(n^2 \log n)$ time.